I have always been a dreamer.

 I was born and raised in small town Nebraska where I fell in love with everything Cornhuskers.
 I grew up attending many Nebraska Women’s Basketball games hoping to one day be a Division I basketball player.
 From 2010 to 2015, I lived out my dream in a Drake University uniform.

-I am an aspiring sports-related professional currently working in athletics communications at Northern Arizona University while pursing my Masters in Communications Studies.
 I graduated in December 2014 with my Bachelors Degree in Business Administration from Drake University where I majored in Management and Public Relations.
 My experiences as both a student and collegiate athlete have significantly shaped my work ethic, passion and character as a young professional.

 While many college students invested their time into jobs and internships over their four years, I had a rather different experience.
 My working experience ranges from writing for the school newspaper, serving as a student ambassador for a nonprofit called Team IMPACT and interning for the Iowa State Fair.
 While I have gained a lot from my job experiences, there is much to be said for the growth that comes from being a Division I athlete.